Eclipse-SDV-Hackathon-Chapter-Three/COOTA/README.md

 Update Possible Challenge: OTA updates for ECUs

 ## Core Idea
-Implement a CI/CD-driven OTA release process with real-time monitoring and automated decision logic.
+To implement an OTA release process with real-time monitoring and automated decision logic.
-Deploy updates via canary rollout (e.g., 0.5% of vehicles), expand rollout progressively if telemetry shows no regression, or trigger an automatic rollback when error budgets are exceeded.
+The solution will deploy updates via a canary release (e.g., 0.5% of vehicles), progressively expanding the rollout if telemetry shows no regression, or trigger an automatic rollback when error budgets are exceeded.
 This ensures safe, scalable, and adaptive OTA deployments.

 ```mermaid